nikhilkumar079/Learning-Python/Assignments/EDA/readme.md

-# Exploratory Data Analysis (EDA) Introduction
+## Exploratory Data Analysis (EDA) Introduction
 This is a brief guide on Exploratory Data Analysis (EDA) intended for beginners who are interested in analyzing data.
 EDA is a technique used by data scientists to summarize and visualize datasets to get insights and draw conclusions.
 It is the first step in any data analysis project and helps to identify patterns, outliers, and relationships between variables.
 Here, different data sets are used in order to understand EDA.

-# Getting Started
+## Getting Started
 Before starting EDA, it is essential to have a clear understanding of the dataset that you are working on.
 This includes understanding the data types, the distribution of data, and any missing values.
 It is also helpful to have a clear idea of the research questions you want to answer.
+You can find the Datasets used in the **Datasets** Folder.

-# EDA Techniques
+## EDA Techniques

 There are several techniques that can be used in EDA, including: